Early History

 President Preczewski retired in January 2019 and Dr. Mary Beth Walker was named interim president.
 Dr. Jann L. Joseph began serving as president July 1, 2019.

-In 2023, GGC broke ground on a 72,280 square-foot Convocation Center, part of a $48 million, state-funded, capital project that will provide an infrastructure upgrade, including the creation of a central energy plant.
-The three-story, multipurpose facility will host large events like orientations, commencement ceremonies, athletic competitions, small concerts and community gatherings.
-Flexible-use rooms will support students through formal and informal learning and collaboration.
-The building should open in fall 2024.
+In 2024, GGC opened a 72,280 square-foot Convocation Center, part of a $48 million, state-funded, capital project that provides an infrastructure upgrade, including the creation of a central energy plant.
+The three-story, multipurpose facility hosts large events like orientations, commencement ceremonies, athletic competitions, small concerts and community gatherings.
+Flexible-use rooms support students through formal and informal learning and collaboration.

 Today

 Now well into its second decade, GGC continues to build upon its success in upholding its unique mission and vision.
-Today, the college enrolls 11,918 students (fall 2023).
-U.S. News & World Report has ranked GGC the most ethnically diverse Southern regional college for its tenth consecutive year (2015-2024) and the #14 top public Southern regional college for 2024.
+Today, the college enrolls 12,245 students (fall 2024).
+U.S. News & World Report has ranked GGC the most ethnically diverse Southern regional college for its eleventh consecutive year (2015-2025).

 GGC offers 21 bachelor’s degree programs with 60+ programs of study.
 Its students have scored it among the nation’s top colleges in several areas of student engagement, a critical predictor of student success.
-According to annual USG economic impact studies, GGC has generated more than $5.8 billion in cumulative economic impact to the economy of Gwinnett County and the Atlanta metropolitan area, and created almost 4,000 jobs.
-Nearly 12,000 alumni now serve as contributing citizens to their communities in Georgia and beyond.
+According to annual USG economic impact studies, GGC has generated more than $6.4 billion in cumulative economic impact to the economy of Gwinnett County and the Atlanta metropolitan area, and created almost 4,000 jobs.
+Over 13,000 alumni now serve as contributing citizens to their communities in Georgia and beyond.